 City Hall has, as an example, been leery of occasional efforts to tinker with property-tax laws, particularly those impacting vacation homes.
 There have been worries that the Legislature could remove a critical revenue stream if tax laws are altered.

 The local government, meanwhile, has been concerned over the years with moves by the Legislature dealing with planning and zoning issues.
-They have included a controversy about the development of a movie-studio complex at Quinn's Junction.

 "Historically, Park City has played defense legislatively," Foster said.
 "I'm not making that up."